d3rp/clima/README.md

     # Running ./script.py --cwd <folder> would automatically load the first *.conf file in <folder>

-TBD: .env file loading.
+### Type casting with configuration definition

+The `Schema` definition can have type annotations, which are used to cast the given arguments.
+For example

+    class C(Schema):
+        p: Path = ''  # Path to something

+Results in `c.p`'s type cast as `Path`.

-## Configuration file in the home directory
+### Configuration file in the home directory

 You can also define the config file in the configuration class (one inheriting `Schema`) by defining the magic field `CFG`.